timofeysie/khipu/docs/sprints/sprint-2.md

 6. Cannot convert undefined or null to object
 7. DONE - Cannot read property 'q' of undefined
 8. DONE - #47 fix the icons
-9. #55 Create ink to Wikipedia on the details page
+9. #55 Create link to Wikipedia on the details page
 10. Redirect to data uri value
+11. Refactor the item-details-store and friends
+12. Use an observer instead of a complete callback for the router params
+13. Cannot read property 'en' of undefined on user description update

 ## Work notes